gplatono/MP3/README.md

 The return value is 3 because the event with eventID 11 had 3 processes blocked.
 Signaling eventID 11 unblocked all of the waiting processes.

+<h2>Filling in the array of integers pointed to by eventIDs</h2>

+result of doeventinfo: 3<br />
+12 11 10 -1 -1 -1 -1 -1 -1 -1<br />

+The return value is 3 because three events were created.
+"12 11 10" correspond to the eventIDs 10, 11, and 12 assigned to the events that were created.